ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

       }
     });

 Blaze cleanly separates the code by separating `events` such as a click, with the supplied data from `helpers`.
-Unfortunately, there's no direct way to move from an `event` to a `helper` so you have to use a messy global variable called a `Session`.
+Unfortunately, there's no direct way to move from an `event` to a `helper` so you have to use a global variable called a `Session` to communicate.

-A triggers called a `Tracker` tells data to re-run when a change is made.

 ##### Performance

-  SUMMARY
+Blaze's performs quite consistently well.
+Rendering time increases proportionally based on the number of items.

 ### 2. Angular-Meteor